nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-add-ons/nuxeo-for-adobe-cc.md

 The browse tab is easy to use by clicking on the folders in the hierarchy.
 Note that as you click through the repository, a breadcrumb is generated just above the content view, which allows you to easily go back to any point within your path.
 Simply click on one of the levels to change location.
 If your path becomes too long to fit the panel, a slider appears to allow you to move “up” or “down” the path.

 As indicated earlier, to see more information about an object, double click into the item to see the detail view, where you can also download the file.

+#### Other Tab
+By default, the other tab displays the collections you have access to.
+You will see the search bar here, but it is not supported within collections.

 #### Working in InDesign